 Walking around with your head tilted to the side and squinting is no way to go through life.
-The thing about writing about getting rid of ear aches is this: an ear ache can be a symptom of many infectious diseases and/or disorders, serious ones too.
-But, you don’t want to go to the emergency room every time you get an ear ache (everybody else is usually doing that, one of the most common reasons for ER visits), because they’re usually just the result of an ear infection—which is nothing to laugh at either.
+The thing about getting rid of ear aches is this: an ear ache can be a symptom of many infectious diseases and/or disorders, serious ones too.
+But, you don’t want to go to the emergency room every time you get an ear ache (everybody else is usually doing that, one of the most common reasons for ER visits), because they’re usually just the result of an ear infection— but that is nothing to laugh at either.
 So, you have to take a measured approach to the subject of how to get rid of an ear ache, and I’ll start by suggesting that you go see a doctor as soon as you can, especially if you’ve been suffering from recurrent ear aches.
 This is particularly true if the person suffering from an earache is an infant or young child.
 The suggestions for relieving earache pain offered here are for educational purposes only—you just need to be aware that self-diagnosing and self-treating an earache can be dangerous.

 An acute ear ache is usually caused by an outer ear infection (external otitis) or a middle ear infection (otitis media), while a recurrent ear ache can be a symptom of something more significant.
 If you are suffering from an acute ear ache that lasts more than 3 hours or a mild ear ache that lasts more than a day or if you’ve recently suffered some sort of trauma to your ear, you should go see a doctor.
 Now, with all of that said, we should move on to home ear ache remedies.

 - Eustachian Tube Dysfunction

 - Middle Ear Infection

 - Swimmers Ear (otitis externa)